-- Processing Prolonged outage of core systems: The Company has a low appetite for risks to the availability of systems which support its critical business functions thus maximum recovery times have been identified and agreed with each business area. - Security external or internal attacks on core systems or networks: The Company has a very low appetite for threats to Company assets arising from external or internal malicious attacks.
-To address this risk, the Company aims for strong internal control processes and the development of robust technology solutions.
+- Processing Prolonged outage of core systems: The Company ensures the availability of systems which support its critical business functions thus maximum recovery times have been identified and agreed with each business area. - Security external or internal attacks on core systems or networks: The Company aims for strong internal control processes and the development of robust technology solutions.
 The Company has enhanced its information security organizational arrangements. - On-going Development: The implementation of new technologies creates new opportunities, but also new risks.
-The Company has a low appetite for IT system-related incidents which are generated by poor change management practices.
+The Company carefully reviews IT system-related incidents which are generated by poor change management practices.